 Another favorite Japanese ramen shop Ramen Kazu is right in the historical city center on Panská street.
 The best ramen in Bratislava, no doubt.
 It is quite pricey, but the quality is not compromised, you get a heavenly treat here for your money.
 Besides ramen, chef Kazu is making some very homey and comforting meals, like curry rice, onigiri rice balls or mini dons (small rice dishes).
 We highly recommend this hidden place to stop by on your next big night out.
 Party hard, eat well!

 By the way, if you choose to imbibe a little, go to Japanese pub Izakaya Koshida first.
 Sit right at the bar and watch the open kitchen.
 Order some sake and nice fatty (fried) mackerel (goes well with a slightly vinegary dipping sauce) or grilled yakitori skewers.
 Piping hot soba noodle soups or gyoza potstickers will do you good, too.
 We admit Izakaya Koshida is our new, relaxed go-to place when we want to indulge ourselves and have some fun.
 Would you give it a try?
+(Update 2019: Izakaya Koshida has changed its name and owner.)

 So far it looks like Japanese food heaven, though there are some other options in Bratislava that are worth trying, too.
 At least some Vietnamese and Korean.
 We are big fans of Korean food.
 For a long time we looked for some charming restaurant or bistro, and finally, we found it hidden at the outskirts of Bratislava at the Zlaté Piesky lake.
 Called Maehwa, it does not look very appealing from the outside, nor from the inside, actually, but there are traditional cubicles here, which make it super cool hideaways.
 Again, forget sushi and have Korean stuff instead.
 Like grilled meats (grilling on your own – super fun!), hot stews, soups and rice bowls (hot or cold).
 There is nothing like coming with a bunch of friends and share some grub on the terrace in summer or in the cubicle in winter!
 Gun-bae!